 Well.
-It’s hard to even say anything meaningful about this.
+It’s really hard to even say anything meaningful about this.
 I went back and forth on what to write about it and ended up deleting it all.
 It’s been a year of missing: people, above all, and connection, places, and opportunities.
 It’s also been among the years of my biggest growth so far, personally and professionally; I learned a lot, and discovered new depths in, and new sides to me.
 It has changed a lot, and changed me a lot.
 And having spent the Covid months in isolation and a permanent mode of social distancing has left me worn out and tired.
 At the same time, I got lucky in that I’m leaving this year knowing my loved ones are healthy and well (I’m down sick right now but this one shall pass); less important, but still noteworthy, it was also a year of great hair for me.
 There’s a lot that didn’t take place or get done, a lot that was missing, and a lot that’s just going to fade into thin air, but in the end, that’s all that matters. — With all this (and more) in mind, I find it very difficult to write about 2020 and the ambiguities I hold around it all, and write about it on the internet in ways that are meaningful, when there’s also so much that doesn’t belong on the internet.
 So I will just leave it at this: I made the best of it with what I had and could.
 All things considered, it was a good year.
 And at this point, it’s almost over.

 January – December